Leadership Overview

 Melanie Hartzog - President & Chief Executive Officer

 Melanie Hartzog, the President & Chief Executive Officer at New York Foundling, directs the organization's overarching strategy and operational execution.
-Overseeing all facets of the charitable mission, Hartzog ensures the effective delivery of support services to individuals in poverty, foster care, and the criminal justice system.
-This leadership role involves fostering key partnerships and driving initiatives that expand the organization's reach and impact across New York City.
-By championing innovation in service delivery, Melanie Hartzog strengthens the foundation's commitment to empowering vulnerable populations.
-The President & Chief Executive Officer guides the executive team in achieving strategic objectives and maintaining financial sustainability.
-Hartzog's vision propels New York Foundling's mission forward, ensuring continued progress in addressing critical social needs.
+Hartzog guides the mission to support individuals in poverty, foster care, and the criminal justice system, ensuring comprehensive service delivery across all programs.
+This leadership role involves fostering key partnerships and driving initiatives that enhance the organization's impact and reach within New York City and beyond.
+By championing innovation in social services, Melanie Hartzog ensures the Foundling remains at the forefront of charitable care, adapting to evolving community needs and maximizing positive outcomes for those served.
+The executive's focus remains on sustainable growth and the effective allocation of resources to achieve the Foundling's core objectives.

 William Baccaglini - President & Chief Executive Officer